bm2-lab/scLearn/README.md

 # **scLearn: Learning for single cell assignment**

-* **scLearn** is a learning-based framework for single cell assignment.
-We applied scLearn to four main tasks of single cell assignment with different perspectives and annotation levels across 30 datasets and proved that scLearn outperforms all existing methods.
+* **scLearn** is a learning-based framework to automatically infer the quantitative measurement/similarity, rather than manually designed, which is naturally fit to different single cell assignment tasks to obtain a general well performance on different single cell types.
+We evaluated scLearn on 30 public available benchmark datasets and indicated that scLearn outperforms the existing methods for single cell assignment from various aspects, proven to be the state-of-the-art for single cell assignment with a reliable and generalized single cell type identification and categorizing ability.
-* **scLearn** intuitively carrys out a search like scmap-cluster by measuring the similarity between query cells and each reference cluster centroid but with metric and similarity threshold learned from trained reference datasets.
-It consists of three steps: data preprocessing, model learning and assignment:
+* **scLearn** intuitively carrys out a search like scmap-cluster by measuring the similarity between query cells and each reference cluster centroid but with measurement and similarity thresholds learned from reference datasets.
+Basically, it consists of three steps: data preprocessing, measurement learning and cell assignment:
-  * **Data preprocessing**: Besides the routine normalization and quality control, scLearn removes rare cell types whose cell number are less than 10 from reference datasets.
-After the two steps above, scLearn performs feature selection with M3Drop which is based on dropout rate and has been proved suitable for single cell assignment.
+  * **Data preprocessing**: Besides the routine normalization and quality control for singlec cell RNA-sequencing data, scLearn removes rare cell types whose cell number are less than 10 from reference datasets.
+Then, scLearn performs feature selection with M3Drop which is based on dropout rate that has been proved suitable for single cell assignment.
-  * **Model learning**: scLearn builds a learning-based model.
-In this model, scLearn first randomly selects a part of samples from each class of the labeled reference with the information (similar or dissimilar) of these selected samples.
-By bootstrapping ten times, scLearn finally gets a stable classifier with learned metric specific to the trained rederence datasets.
+  * **Measurement learning**: scLearn established a learning-based model to automatically learn the measurement used for cell assignment based on reference cell samples as the training data sources.
+In this model, scLearn first randomly selects a part of samples from each labeled classes with the sample similar or dissimilar information as the prior constrains.
+Then by applying the discriminative component analysis (DCA), an optimal measurement that naturally fits the relationship between these samples is learned with the prior sample similar or dissimilar information.
+The bootstrapping sampling technology is utilized in this step to reduce sampling imbalances and obtain a stable learning-based model.
+In addition, one threshold for all datasets and all cell types is not suitable.
+To this end, in this step scLearn learns the similarity thresholds for each cell types in each dataset instead of specifying the prior thresholds
-  * **Assignment**: With trained learning-based classifier, scLearn performs assignment for the query cells with learned metric and learned threshold.
+  * **Cell assignment**: with the learned measurement and the learned threshold by the learning-based model, scLearn performs cell assignment for the query cells against the reference datasets.